pfsense/docs/source/virtualization/index.rst

 Virtualization
 **************

-pfSense supports a variety of Type-1 (bare metal/native) and Type-2 (hosted) virtualiztion environments, such as VMware (vSphere, Fusion or Workstation), Proxmox, VirtualBox, Xen, KVM, Hyper-V and so on.
+pfSense® software supports a variety of Type-1 (bare metal/native) and Type-2 (hosted) virtualiztion environments, such as VMware (vSphere, Fusion or Workstation), Proxmox, VirtualBox, Xen, KVM, Hyper-V and so on.

 .. warning:: We recommend using Type-1 hypervisors for production use.
 Type-2 hypervisors such as VirtualBox or VMware Workstation work fine for testing,